Amed

 Just a few metres away from the shore in shallow water lies a 20 metres long shipwreck of unknown origin.

-The wreck is fully covered with healthy soft and hard Corals and is suited for all levels of divers and for snorkeling.
-Behind the wreck the "real" dive
+The wreck is fully covered with healthy soft and hard Corals and is suited for all levels of divers and a famous snorkeling site.

-starts and brings you along a slope with Barrel Sponges, hard Corals, hiding Moray Eels.
+Behind the wreck the "real" dive starts and brings you along a slope with Barrel sponges, hard Corals and Moray eels.

-Gili Selang - [5]
+Dive site Gili Selang

-This small island at the most Eastern tip of Bali is a spectacular dive site.
+This small island at the most eastern tip of Bali is a spectacular dive site.
 The currents here can be very

 unpredictable with regular up and down currents.